 By 2014, 36% of the workforce was comprised of Millennials.
 This means that over a third of your workforce grew up in a world where instant communication and accessible, affordable technology were a given, a thing to be taken for granted.

 When it comes to work-culture – the new workforce is different.
 Being constantly connected and used to immediate feedback, they bring a quick and vibrant rhythm to professional environments.
 They are digitally native, often preferring to communicate via Hangouts, chats, and instant messaging rather than over emails or phones.

 Chats are actually a good example of the Millennial pace: short, laconic, and efficient – i.e., bite-sized.
 In addition, their world is very quick and active – just like their use of instant messaging solutions, which allow them to chat with several people at the same time and accomplish more -- despite being unable to fully dedicate their full attention to one single task.

 How do these demographic and technological changes affect employee education practices?
 To fully understand the implications, we must analyze the digital habits of our target audience:

-What do these habits and norms imply about employee education methods in 2019 and onward?
+What do these habits and norms imply about employee education methods going forward?

 Catering to the education needs of these new employees requires a paradigm shift.
 For starters, we need to understand and respond to these needs more attentively.
 In today’s employment ecosystem, when employee churn rate in the US is pushing 15%, employers are working full force to engage employees during the onboarding stage.